-Elizabeth Thompson, Ph.D. is a child/adolescent mental health executive with an established track record of optimizing service delivery to traumatized children and families through organizational leadership, workforce development, policy & program development, grants management, regulatory compliance and building community relationships.
-In her current position, she serves as Director of the Center for Child and Family Traumatic Stress at Kennedy Krieger Institute.
-Since 2003, Dr. Thompson has been a member of the National Child Traumatic Stress Network, and is recognized for her contributions to several national workgroups and “expert panels”, advancing key initiatives in the child traumatic stress field.
+Elizabeth Thompson, Ph.D. is a mental health executive with an established track record of optimizing service delivery to traumatized children and families through organizational leadership, workforce development, policy & program development, grants management, regulatory compliance and building community relationships.
+In her current position, she serves as Vice President of the Department of Family and Community Interventions at Kennedy Krieger Institute.
+The Outpatient Department consists of three programs--Center for Child and Family Traumatic Stress, Therapeutic Foster Care, and Early Head Start, and provides treatment and early intervention services to children and families with exposure to abuse, violence and major loss.

 Abena Brown-Elhillali, PhD, is a licensed clinical psychologist and has over five years of experience assessing and treating children, adolescents and adults with various mental health needs.
 She received her doctorate in clinical psychology from Howard University, where her studies focused primarily on the psychophysiological aspects of mental health.
 Dr. Brown-Elhillali completed post-doctoral training at the Fairfax-Falls Church Community Services board, where she provided therapy and case management to children and adults with histories of complex trauma, substance abuse and psychotic disorders.
 Additionally, Dr. Brown-Elhillali completed pre-doctoral training at the New York Health and Hospitals Corporation, where she provided crisis intervention, therapy and case management to children and families affected by sexual abuse, physical abuse and neglect.
 Currently, Dr. Brown-Elhillali dedicates much of her clinical time to educating families about the long-term and intergenerational effects of trauma, in an effort to inhibit the cyclical nature of trauma and related mental health concerns.